sYnced7/StorageInstruments/README.md

 - [ ] Create good unit tests
 - [ ] Isolate Controller
 - [ ] Add a messaging protocol(like kafka or rabittmq) to manage requests to db.
-- [ ] Analyze and add more features
+- [ ] Add User/Login support and analyze possible new features with database changes
 - [ ] Secure Rest API with jwt

 ## Usage